For over 30 years, people have been asking me why they should buy personal protection products.

 Because it’s the right thing to do.

-The key to self defense is to walk softly and carry a powerful tool.
+The key to self-defense is to walk softly and carry a powerful tool.

-I think that if some of those kids at Virginia Tech had been carrying pepper spray, that mentally deranged freak that shot them would be in jail awaiting execution, and there might not be any dead.
+If some of those kids at Virginia Tech had been carrying pepper spray, that mentally deranged freak that shot them would be in jail awaiting execution, and there might not be any dead.
 I could be wrong here, but the point is that nobody was prepared.

 And I’m thinking, how many will be prepared this year?

 How many parents will send their kids off into the world this fall without knowing how to defend themselves?

 You can bet that didn’t happen 200 years ago.

 Somebody once said you could never be too rich or too thin.

 You can never have too many personal protection tools.

 Being rich and thin certainly won’t save your life.